Skip Navigation

 Part leveling can help metal fabricators increase output and productivity.
 Reports from metal fabricating companies that incorporate a part leveling machine into their operations indicate that after leveling parts, they are about 25% more productive in their bending operations.
 The leveled parts bend up more accurately, which means less rework and more consistency.
 In the welding department, that translates into parts that fit into simple jigs and have consistent gaps.
 Welders are happy.
 Fewer rejects are the result, and productivity is increased.
 This is especially true with robotic welding.
 The tighter and more consistent gaps result in less filler wire being used, smoother seam lines, and a faster automated process.

 This article was originally published by The Fabricator in August 2021.
 For more information, visit www.thefabricator.com.
-The original article can be found here
+The original article can be found here.

 ABOUT THE AUTHOR